 Federal Self-Employment Tax

-You will be able to deduct your business expenses from your income when working out how much self-employment tax you owe.
+You’ll be able to deduct some of your business expenses from your income when calculating how much self-employment tax you owe.

-The Internal Revenue Service allows LLCs to ask to be treated as an S Corporation for tax purposes.
-This can help you reduce the amount of self-employment tax that you pay by declaring some of your income as salary and other income as distributions or withdrawals.
+The Internal Revenue Service allows an LLC to be treated as an S Corporation for tax purposes, provided your business meets certain requirements.
+This can help you reduce the amount of self-employment tax you pay by allowing you to declare some of your income as salary and other income as distributions or withdrawals.

-You can do this by making an “S Corporation Tax Election” with the IRS using a form known as Form 2553.
+You can do this by making an “S Corporation Tax Election” with the IRS using Form 2553.
 We can file your Form 2553 with the IRS on your behalf.

 Federal Income Tax

-You only pay federal income tax on your LLC profits that you take out of the business, less certain deductions and allowances.
-This includes your tax-free amount, plus LLC business expenses and other deductions for areas such as healthcare and some retirement plans.
-Speak to your accountant for more information.
+You only pay federal income tax on profits you take out of the business, less certain deductions and allowances.
+This includes your tax-free amount, plus business expenses and other deductions for areas such as healthcare and some retirement plans.

-Employer and Employee Taxes
+Employee and Employer Taxes

 If you pay employees, there are some slightly different tax implications.
-Speak to your accountant to get clear guidance for your own unique situation.
+Speak to your accountant to get clear guidance for your unique situation.

 Employees May Need to File Tax Returns

-Regardless of whether you withhold federal and Vermont state income tax, your employees may need to file their own tax returns.
+Regardless of whether you withhold federal and state income tax, your employees may need to file their own tax returns.

 Employee Insurance and Other Requirements

-You may also need to pay insurance for any employees, like employee compensation insurance or unemployment tax.
-There will also be other requirements you have for employees.
+You may also need to pay insurance for any employees, such as employee compensation insurance or unemployment tax.

-Other Taxes and Duties for Your Vermont LLC
+Other Taxes and Duties

-Depending on the industry you are in, your Vermont LLC may be liable for certain other taxes and duties.
-For example, if you sell gasoline you may need to pay a tax on any fuel you sell.
-Likewise, if you import or export goods you may need to pay certain duties.
+Depending on your industry, you may be liable for certain other taxes and duties.
+For example, if you sell gasoline, you may need to pay a tax on any fuel you sell.
+Likewise, if you import or export goods, you may need to pay certain duties.

-Estimated Taxes for Your Vermont LLC
+Estimated Taxes for Your LLC

-Most Vermont LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
-The most common types of estimated tax are:
+Most LLCs must pay estimated taxes throughout the year, depending on the amount of profit and income you expect to make.